 From Start to Finish

 I bought the 110 film from Analogue Wonderland and as with all 110 cameras it was very easy to load.
 Just drop it in and wind on till the winder stops.
 I was conscious that I was using film and not a digital camera so I stopped to think and look before I fired the simple shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
 More.
 I did not keep a log of settings – I just wanted to enjoy the process and not get too technical.

 As the film count wound on I felt keen to finish the film – a good sign, but not so keen that I would waste some shots.
 I saved some frames for my next lockdown trip out to Painshill Park in Surrey and once again I was pleased with the results.